Skip to main content

 runtimeClassName: "nvidia"

-9. Locate key .spec.valuesContent.<microservice>.updateStrategy.
+9. Locate key .spec.valuesContent.<technology>.updateStrategy.

 10. Set type to Recreate to allow seamless updates so that it looks like: